A new Chuck E. Cheese children’s ride but no one to ride it

 One of his selling points to clients used to be his rides’ lasting quality, with some Jolly Roger coin-operated rides installed 25 years ago still operating.
 Now, he says, they must rethink many aspects of their ride designs, and probably move from coins to contactless payments.

-Until then, there is one bright note: The U.S. Mint announced on Friday that coronavirus prevention methods had resulted in a nationwide coin shortage, and encouraged citizens to spend their change.
+Until then, there is one bright note: The U.S. Mint announced July 24 that coronavirus prevention methods had resulted in a nationwide coin shortage, and encouraged citizens to spend their change.

 Liu Yang in Beijing contributed to this report.